ubc-cirrus-lab/caribou/docs/design.md

 The entire function is only executed once all predecessor calls have been completed and the data has been synchronized.
 This is important to keep in mind when designing the workflow.
 Any code within the function preceding the annotation is also executed only once all predecessor calls have been completed and the data has been synchronized.
+Using this annotation within a function has an important implication with regards to when the entire function is being executed.
+The entire function is only executed once all predecessor calls have been completed and the data has been synchronized.
+This is important to keep in mind when designing the workflow.
+Any code within the function preceding the annotation is also executed only once all predecessor calls have been completed and the data has been synchronized.

 ## Synchronization Node
+## Synchronization Node

+The synchronization nodes have a special semantic.
+The definition of a synchronization node is that, compared to all other nodes, there are one or more predecessor nodes that call the synchronization node.
+The synchronization node will receive the payload (responses) from all predecessor nodes and can then handle the responses according to the user defined logic.
+This logic has an important implication for the logical representation of the DAG as it means that since the physical representation does not define on what specific predecessors we are waiting on the synchronization node waits for all predecessors and thus there can only be one logical instance of a synchronization node in the logical representation.
+Hence also the slightly different naming scheme of the synchronization nodes (see also the section on [Logical Node Naming Scheme](#logical-node-naming-scheme)).
 The synchronization nodes have a special semantic.
 The definition of a synchronization node is that, compared to all other nodes, there are one or more predecessor nodes that call the synchronization node.
 The synchronization node will receive the payload (responses) from all predecessor nodes and can then handle the responses according to the user defined logic.